vikashask/MEAN-Interview-Question/Cloud/azure devops/Phase-6-Containerization-Orchestration/01-docker-and-acr.md

   --name mydevopsacr \
   --sku Basic \
   --admin-enabled false  # Prefer Managed Identities over admin credentials
+# Expert note: the ACR "admin account" is a single shared username/password with
+# full push/pull rights to the ENTIRE registry — no per-identity audit trail, no
+# scoped permissions, and if it leaks, rotating it breaks every consumer at once.
+# Production setups grant AcrPull/AcrPush RBAC roles to specific Managed
+# Identities or Service Principals instead — individually revocable, auditable
+# per-identity, and scoped to exactly what each consumer needs.

 # Login to ACR (uses your az login credentials)
 az acr login --name mydevopsacr